Venki1402/sst-devops/class-11/README.md

       - talk to ETCD
     - ETCD
       - nosql db
-  - data plane
+  - data plane -- worker node
     - kubelet
+      - polls master node for new jobs and emits curent status to master node
     - kube-proxy
+      - responsible for network conectivity
     - CRI - docker
+      - container runtime

 - kubectl
   - the client which talks to the API server